Get Integrated Solar Panels and SAVE hundreds per year on your bills!

 • For an average 2-3 bedroom household, a 4kW integrated solar panel system costs between £5,000 - £6,000 and can save you up to £660 a year, allowing you to break even on your investment in about 8 years.

-• In-roof solar panels are aesthetically pleasing and seamlessly blend with the roofline.
+• In-roof solar panels are aesthetically pleasing and blend with the roofline.
 However, their efficiency is usually 5–10% lower than regular solar panels.

 Whether you're building a new home, replacing your ageing roof, or simply want a solution that complements your existing design, an integrated solar roof could be the answer.